 Our Add-On Tap Box has been designed to install on the bottom of an existing manual disconnect switch, transfer switch or main

 circuit breaker panel.
-This cost effective solutions provides the owners of existing buildings a way to quickly, safely and easily integrate a portable generator or load bank into their electrical system.
+This cost-effective solution provides the owners of existing buildings a way to quickly, safely and easily integrate a portable generator or load bank into their electrical system.

 Our wall mounted tap box has been designed to allow the safe integration of a portable generator or a permanent generator with an automatic transfer switch into an existing electrical system.